 Depression in Women

-Depression in women, or major depressive disorder (MDD), is a mood disorder that causes persistent feelings of sadness, hopelessness, and a lack of interest or pleasure in activities.
+Major depressive disorder (MDD), or depression in women, is a mood disorder that causes persistent feelings of sadness, hopelessness, and a lack of interest or pleasure in activities.

-Women’s mental health is a critical topic, and depression remains one of the most prevalent and complex challenges many women face.
+Women’s mental health is a critical topic, and depression in women remains one of the most prevalent and complex challenges many women face.
 It is more than just feeling sad or having a bad day—it is a persistent and often debilitating condition that can affect every aspect of life.
-Women are diagnosed with depression at nearly twice the rate of men, and while the reasons for this disparity are multifaceted, they highlight the unique biological, hormonal, and social factors that shape women’s mental health experiences.
+Depression in Women is diagnosed at nearly twice the rate of men, and while the reasons for this disparity are multifaceted, they highlight the unique biological, hormonal, and social factors that shape women’s mental health experiences.

 Understanding Depression in Women